 Definition of Antanaclasis

-Antanaclasis is a rhetorical device in which a phrase or word is repeatedly used.
-However, the meaning of a word changes in each case.
-It is the repetition of a similar word in a sentence with different meanings, or a word is repeated in two or more than two different senses.
-May of Shakespeare’s literary pieces contain examples of antanaclasis.
-Like in these lines, “put out the light, then put out the light…” (Othello).
-The first meaning is that Othello would extinguish the candle and in the second reference its meaning is that he would end Desdemona’s life.
+Antanaclasis is a rhetorical device in which a phrase or word is repeatedly used, though the meaning of the word changes in each case.
+It is the repetition of a similar word in a sentence with different meanings, or a word is repeated in two or more different senses.
+Many of Shakespeare’s literary pieces contain examples of antanaclasis.
+Like in these lines, “Put out the light, then put out the light…” (Othello).
+The first meaning is that Othello would extinguish the candle, and in the second reference its meaning is that he would end Desdemona’s life.

-In the following example, a word “live” is repeatedly used.
-Voila is Cesario in disguise and conversing with Feste (Fool).
-In the first sentence, it means that he makes his living by playing the drum and in the later lines it means he lives near the church.
+In this example, the word “live” is repeatedly used.
+Viola is Cesario in disguise, and conversing with Feste (Fool).
+In the first sentence, it means that he makes his living by playing the drum, and in the later lines it means he lives near the church.

 “Death, tho I see him not, is near

 Now I would give him all these last